davidprush/SimpleTextEditorApp/README.md

 ## Key Components

 1. `SimpleTextEditorApp.swift`: The main app entry point, defining the document-based scene.
+Uses `DocumentGroup` to create a document-based app, initializing new documents with `TextDocument` and displaying them in `ContentView`.

-2. `TextDocument.swift`: A struct conforming to `FileDocument` to manage text content and file I/O.
+2. `TextDocument.swift`: A struct conforming to `FileDocument` to manage text content and file I/O. Conforms to `FileDocument`, supporting plain text files (`UTType.plainText`).
+It reads from and writes to files using UTF-8 encoding.

 3. `ContentView.swift`: The primary view containing a `TextEditor` for text input.
+Features a `TextEditor` bound to the document’s text, with a minimum window size and a toolbar showing the character count.

+## Text Editor Enhancements

+To make the app more powerful and align with macOS conventions, added the following enhancements:

+- Markdown Preview: Display rendered Markdown for `.md` files.

+- Autosave: Periodically save changes with a user toggle.

+- Custom Menus: Add a "Text" menu for find, replace, and font adjustments.

+- Syntax Highlighting: Use `Highlightr` with `NSTextView` for code highlighting.

+- Line Numbers: Implement a gutter with line numbers.

+- Export Options: Support exporting to HTML, PDF, Markdown, and RTF.

+- Native Find Bar: Leverage `NSTextView`’s built-in find functionality.

+- Custom Themes: Allow theme selection for syntax highlighting.

+- Performance Optimization: Debounce highlighting for large documents.